-Access to NGOs is highly dependent on the place of residence.
+Welfare organisations and other NGOs offer free advice services which include basic legal advice.
+However, access to NGOs is highly dependent on the place of residence.
 In some reception centres, welfare organisations or refugee councils have regular office hours or are located close to the centres so asylum seekers can easily access the offices of such organisations.
 However, offices of NGOs do not exist in all relevant locations and in any case, access to such services is not systematically ensured.
+There is no mechanism at the federal level which ensures that asylum seekers are getting access to legal advice from an independent institution before the interview.
+Since the outbreak of Covid-19, many NGO-led advice centres have offered service remotely via online tools or telephone.
+However, several NGOs reported that the Covid-pandemic has meant poor access to information for many refugees because of language barriers and limited internet access.

-In 2016, numerous arrival centres and other offices of the BAMF were opened (see Short Overview of the Asylum Procedure) and some of these have already been closed or reorganised since then.
-This is one of the main reasons why there is no uniform practice concerning the presence of NGOs and/or access to these centres.
-In many of the newly established centres, access to NGOs is made even more difficult as these do not have offices in the town or region where the new centres are located.
-One exception is the arrival centre at Heidelberg where the Federal State of Baden-Württemberg has established an independent “qualified social and procedural advisory service” in cooperation with welfare organisations.
+In other arrival or AnkER centres established since 2016, access to NGOs is made even more difficult as these do not have offices in the town or region where the new centres are located.
+A positive example is the arrival centre at Heidelberg where the Federal State of Baden-Württemberg has established an independent “qualified social and procedural advisory service” in cooperation with welfare organisations.
 Within this model, a social worker from an independent organisation functions as contact person for 100 asylum seekers and is explicitly commissioned to offer advice on the asylum procedure (while in many other reception centres social workers are not necessarily independent and/or they often are neither qualified nor entitled to offer counselling services on the asylum procedure).
 Even here, it has proven difficult for the social workers to effectively prepare asylum seekers for the interview in the asylum procedure since they are often approached with other urgent matters such as social support, family reunification etc.

 Furthermore, interviews are scheduled at very short notice in the arrival centres, at a time when asylum seekers have to come to terms with other administrative regulations and with their new surroundings in general.
 In this situation, it has proven difficult to create an adequate setting for the preparation for the interview.
 In the light of these problems being described in the context of the “arrival centre” at Heidelberg, it can be concluded that access to NGOs is even more limited or may be excluded in many other locations where no similar structures exist.
 This is particularly the case for the possibilities to access NGOs before the interview, since fast-tracking of procedures is taking place at a growing number of “arrival centres” and AnkER-centres.